• Home

 Toulon and Saint Tropez, France

-Our next stop was Toulon, France where we took a coach to Saint Tropez and Port Grimaud.
-It was the off-season and most of the shops were closed.
-We walked through the streets and stopped at a sandwich truck popular with the locals where we had lunch sitting on a park bench.
 After Saint Tropez, our coach driver took us to Port Grimaud.
-It’s supposed to be a re-created French village but looked more like a condo complex with canals to me.
+It’s supposed to look like a French village, but it was more like a condo complex with canals.
 I was expecting a timeshare presentation.
-The concept is fascinating to Europeans but peculiar for Americans.
-We waited out our time in a small cafe drinking rose and enjoyed the free Internet.
+The concept is fascinating to Europeans but peculiar to Americans.
+We waited out our time in a small cafe, drinking rosé and browsing the Internet.

 St. Tropez marina